nathanl/swappy/README.md

   use Swappy
 end

-anagrams = MyAnagramGenerator.anagrams_of(some_string) # uses a default wordlist
+anagrams = MyAnagramGenerator.anagrams_of("batman") # uses a default wordlist
 # or
-anagrams = MyAnagramGenerator.anagrams_of(some_string, some_wordlist)
+anagrams = MyAnagramGenerator.anagrams_of("batman", %{wordlist: ["bat", "tab", "man", "cat"]})
 ```

-`some_wordlist` should be a list of words you consider valid.
+The `wordlist` is a list of words you consider valid.
 This is fine for playing around in the console, but since your wordlist requires some processing before Swappy can use it to generate anagrams, you'll get better performance if you let Swappy do that at compilation time.

+You can limit the number of results generated like:

+    anagrams = MyAnagramGenerator.anagrams_of(some_string, %{limit: 10})

 ## Compiling Custom Wordlists